apache/incubator-weex/README.md

 ## For Windows
 First of all, compiling or building Weex from Windows is not support officially.

-You could [Git for Windows](https://git-scm.com/download/win) and run all the following commands in git-bash and give it a try.
+You could install [Git for Windows](https://git-scm.com/download/win) and run all the following commands in git-bash.

+Good Luck.

 ## Meet Weex